codeStG/capstone-2/UPER.md

 <p>The first step I took when planning my solution was to identify which game I would like to work on and why.
 My
  initial thoughts were minesweeper, flappy bird, and snake.
 The reason for those choices were because they were each games that I found myself playing all the time growing up.
-After reading through the instructions for this project in great detail and reading through the article [How to Create a Text Based Game](https://levelskip.com/classic /Make-a-Text-Based-Game "Amir's recommended article") provided in our instructions, I decided to go down the path
+After reading through the instructions for this project in great detail and reading through the article [article](https://levelskip.com/classic/Make-a-Text-Based-Game) provided in
-    of creating a text-based game that allows the user to make choices that take them down certain paths dependent upon those choice.
+    our instructions, I decided to go down the path of creating a text-based game that allows the user to make choices that take them down certain paths dependent upon those choice.
 The reason I decided to go down this path rather than that of my original game ideas is because I feel as though the simplistic nature of a text-based game will really allow me to take full control over the project and incorporate OOP and OOD patterns more cohesively.</p>
 <p>After determining what type of game I was going to create, I began coming up with a UML diagram to map how I was
  going to code it out.</p>